julesklord/Chorderizer/Docs/GUIDE_OF_USE.md

 Before you begin, ensure you have:

 * Python 3.7+ installed.
-* The `mido` library installed (`pip install mido`).
+* Chorderizer installed (see `README.md` for installation instructions).
+The `mido` dependency will be installed automatically with Chorderizer.

 To start Chorderizer:

 1. Open your terminal or command prompt.
-2. Navigate to the directory where `chorderizer.py` is located.
+2. Once Chorderizer is installed, you can run it from any location in your terminal.
-3. Execute the script using the command:
+3. Execute the command:

     ```bash
     python chorderizer.py